madcreeper7611/MadCreepers-Balance/README.md

 - Arcade Zombie now has 600 health instead of 490.
 - Boombox Zombie now has 600 health instead of 250.
 - Skunk Punk Zombie now has 500 health instead of 400.
+- Jurassic Zombies now have a base health of 300 instead of 200 but have a walk speed of 0.175 instead of 0.22
 - Fossilhead Zombie now has 2000 health instead of 1990.
 - Jurassic Bully now has 1500 health instead of 1100.
 - Jurassic Imp now has 100 health instead of 95.